schererja/smidr/README.md

 # ⚒️ Smidr

 **WORK IN PROGRESS**
-This project is still a work in project, but after spending a year and half working on yocto and bitbake projects I wanted to make things easier and start to try and make ways to make it a simple process for more people.
+This project is still a work in progress, but after spending a year and half working on yocto and bitbake projects I wanted to make things easier and start to try and make ways to make it a simple process for more people.
 Some of the "Nice to haves" will be implemented later on.

 **The Digital Forge for Embedded Linux**